BojidarTonev/SoftUni-exercise-CSharp-/README.md

 # SoftUni Exercises.
-SoftUni exercises on C# with different data structures and a simple game project.
+SoftUni exercises over homeworks, workshops and projects in the SoftUni C# career path.